Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 That the skills and education received for a degree may not be directly needed to perform the tasks that are required on the job is irrelevant.
 The only way to do those tasks for them is to get the job, and if the employer wants a degree for applicants, then you need to have a degree.
 However arbitrary a requirement it may seem, it does not make it any less of a real requirement than skills you would actually need to already have while working.

-They don't actually require them (Score:2)
+They don't actually require them (Score:3)

 Often enough if you apply they will still accept you without the mentioned degree as long as you show competency in said field.
 Bring a portfolio and show your previous professional works as well as personal works.